-In the summer months of July and August, it is very hot in the city of Split and in Krka National Park.
+In the summer months of July and August, it is very hot in the city of Split and at Krka National Park.
 These months also make up the busiest tourist season for Croatia, so that means prices are higher and crowds are bigger.

 How to Reach Krka National Park from Split

 From Split, you’ll take the E65 (which has tolls) up to Sibenik and then take D33 to Krka National Park.
-There are several entrances to the park, but the one with the most is parking is Lozovac, so I recommend inputting that as your destination on your GPS.
+There are several entrances to the park, but the one with the most parking is Lozovac, so I recommend inputting that as your destination on your GPS.

-The parking at Krka National Park is free!
+Parking at Krka National Park is free!

 If you aren’t renting a car in Croatia, you can reach Krka National Park by bus for as little as 9 euros.

-More information can be found on BusCroatia!
+More information can be found on BusCroatia.

 The good thing is, in the off-season car rentals will be much cheaper – so maybe you won’t have to worry about the bus change!

-If you want to be hands-off and avoid all the stressful planning, then booking a day trip tour is the way to go.
+If you want to be hands-off and avoid all the stressful planning, then booking a day tour is the way to go.

-Multiple companies offer day-trip excursions from Split to Krka at a reasonable price.
+Multiple companies offer day trip excursions from Split to Krka at a reasonable price.
 All include transportation, while most also include a tour guide and scenic boat tour.

 These are my top three suggestions for Split to Krka tours: